If you've landed on this page, you may have already used our measurement guide to determine you need to find a toilet with a ten inch rough in.

 Overall, not a world beating option, but will get the job done for those not looking to spend too much money on upgrading.
 However, potential buyers should note that the seat is not included.

-A sensible option for fans of two piece structures, could be the K-3889-0 from the KOHLER brand.
+A sensible option for fans of two piece structures, could be the K-3889-0 from the Highline range of the KOHLER brand.
 Whilst not the cheapest unit in the toilet industry, it does offer some features that allows it to go toe to toe with several of its competitors.

 Then, like the AS model above, you can expect decent water conservation through a 1.28, environmentally friendly GPF.
 This operates through a single, gravity fed flush mechanism.
 According to the manufacturer, this can help you save up to sixteen and a half thousand gallons each year compared with some other products.